Sid2303/ExpenseTracker/README.md

 # React + Vite

+This is a simple react project for an expense tracker.
+The data is added to a database in mongodb.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: